Lightstreamer/Lightstreamer-example-StockList-client-Xamarin/README.md

 ## Lightstreamer Compatibility Notes

-* Compatible with Lightstreamer .NET Standard Client Library version 5.0.0 or newer.
+* Compatible with Lightstreamer .NET Standard Client Library version 6.0 and Lightstreamer Server 7.3.2.
 * Ensure that .Net Standard Client API is supported by Lightstreamer Server license configuration.
+* For instructions compatible with .NET Standard Client library version 5.x, please refer to [this tag](https://github.com/Lightstreamer/Lightstreamer-example-StockList-client-Xamarin/tree/for_client_5.x).
 * For instructions compatible with .NET Standard Client library version 4.x, please refer to [this tag](https://github.com/Lightstreamer/Lightstreamer-example-StockList-client-Xamarin/tree/for_client_4.x).